TomasGomes02/SIRS/README.md

 2.  **Initial Network:** Set Adapter 1 to **NAT** (to allow internet access during setup).
 3.  **Port Forwarding:** To SSH into them during setup, add a rule (Host Port: `2222`-`2225` -\> Guest Port: `22`).
 4.  **Shared Folders:** Go to **Settings -\> Shared Folders** and add the folder corresponding to the VM type.
-    - _Note: Check "Make Machine-permanent"._
+    - _Note: Check "Make Machine-permanent" (If the VM is already running)._
+    - _Note: Check "Auto-mount"_
     - _Note: The "Folder Path" is the location on your host machine._

 | VM Role         | Username    |Shared Folder Path (Host)                  | Network Adapter 1 (Target) | Network Adapter 2 (Target) |